 We all know that when we write something down, we are more likely to follow through with it.
-Encourage teachers to make space for messing about within their lesson plans.
-Doing so ensures they think about a way to make it happen when teaching that lesson.
+By simply making space for messing about within our lesson plans, we ensure that we think about a way to make it happen when teaching that lesson.